7 Landscaping Tips for October in Chattanooga

 2. Refresh Mulch to Lock in Moisture

-3. Add Seasonal Color and Fall Flowers
+3. Add Seasonal Color with Fall Flowers

 4. Plant Bulbs for a Spring Display